tangram/EVE-Cache-Trade-Finder/readme.md

 I played a bit of EVE Online and got into trading.
 I found the [EVE-Central](http://eve-central.com/) Trade Finder to be a bit unreliable, and [NavBot](http://code.google.com/p/navbot/) to be slow and exporting market logs tedious.

 This script will scan your EVE cache using [Reverence](https://github.com/ntt/reverence), find potential trades, and output a web page with the results to `http://localhost` using [Bottle](https://github.com/defnull/bottle), which can then be opened in the in-game browser.
-It uses [Eveapi](https://github.com/ntt/eveapi) to fetch your orders for the order watch screen.
+It uses [Eveapi](https://github.com/ntt/eveapi) to fetch your orders for the Order Watch screen.

 ISK Donations to `Stella Singularity` accepted.